Agent Operating Guide

 5. Compile evidence

-Tie evidence to actual filings — emails, contracts, declarations, exhibits cited in briefs.
+Tie evidence to actual filings — emails, contracts, declarations, exhibits cited in briefs.6.
+Write the summary

 - Claims